 For the best outcomes, a bone grafting procedure is performed on the same day the tooth is removed.
 This is to help maintain enough bone in the area to adequately hold an implant in place and keep it stable.
 Depending on the condition of the gums, underlying bone, and other surrounding structures, we can either place the implant during the same appointment as the tooth extraction and bone graft or we may need to wait a few months for the tissues to heal before implant placement.

-Before any procedure is performed, Dr. Feng will give you a thorough dental exam that includes taking x-rays of your teeth and jawbone using our CBCT.
+The first step to obtaining dental implants is to contact Sloan Creek Dental in Fairview, TX before any procedure is performed.
+Dr. Feng will give you a thorough dental exam that includes taking x-rays of your teeth and jawbone using our CBCT.
 Your 3D x-rays will help Dr. Feng figure out exactly what steps she will need to take.
 For instance, some people may not have enough bone in the jaw to support the implant and will require a bone graft before or during placement of the implant.
 The 3D image will also help determine the ideal placement location for the dental implant.

 Once your dental implant has fully integrated with your jawbone, your custom-made crown will be placed onto the implant abutment.
 All of our restorations are made of a durable material that will resemble a natural tooth and blend into your smile.
 Your dental implant and crown will restore the function, look, and strength of your teeth.

 After the dental implant process, you should continue your normal oral hygiene routine.
 Your implant is treated like a natural tooth and should be brushed and flossed to maintain a healthy and beautiful smile.